European Traveler

 Save on Admission Fees with the Paris Museum Pass

-Cheap Sightseeing and Monument Tickets in the Capital of France
+Cheap Sightseeing and Monument Tickets in Paris, France

-The Paris Museum Pass give huge discounts and savings on tickets to sights, monuments, palaces, and galleries including the Louvre, D’Orsay, Pompidou, and Versailles.
+The Paris Museum Pass gives huge discounts and savings on tickets to sights, monuments, palaces, and galleries including the Louvre, D’Orsay, Pompidou, and Versailles.

 Paris has some of the greatest museums and art galleries in the world.
 The Paris Museum Pass gives unlimited access to most permanent collections to make for a great deal for cultural sightseeing.
 Over 60 sights, museums, monuments, or galleries are included in the Paris Museum Pass including virtually all major sights in Paris including the popular Louvre, Musee d’Orsay, the Pompidou Center, and the Arc de Triomphe, as well as the popular day-trip destination – the Palace of Versailles.
-The Eifel Tower is not covered by the Paris Museum Pass.
+The Eifel Tower is not covered — book admission well in advance.

 Buying and Using the Paris Museum Pass

-The Paris Museum Pass may be bought online but needs to be delivered by mail to a physical address.
-It is probably easier and less hassle to buy the pass at Paris tourist information offices (including at Charles de Gaul Airport and major Paris train stations) or even easier from participating museums or monuments.
+The Paris Museum Pass may be bought online but needs to be delivered by mail to a physical address, or vouchers exchanged at a specific office in Paris.
+It is easier, cheaper, and less hassle to buy the pass at Paris tourist information offices (including at Charles de Gaulle Airport and major Paris train stations) or even easier from participating museums or monuments.
+Some kiosks and souvenir shops also sell the pass.

 The pass comes with a pamphlet listing the museums, opening hours, and transportation information.
 Note that the pass is generally not valid for temporary exhibitions.